 Have you read The Other Side of Desire?
 What is your opinion?
-Let us know by commenting below.
+Let us know your thoughts in the Fetish.com forum.

-We take a look at the popular fetish of tight lacing.
-What are its roots; how has it changed over the years, and what does it look like
+Writer Caitlin takes a look at the popular fetish of tightlacing.
+What are its roots, how has it changed over the years, and what does it look like

 Regardless of your shape or size, if you find the right fetish wear, you'll look hot, kinky, and irresistible.
 Writer Abi Brown explores the joys of